If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

 I’ve compiled everything you NEED TO KNOW if you plan to purchase this piece of audio gear.

 Without further ado, let’s take a look at this thing!

 Chord Electronics Mojo is an award-winning pocketable headphone AMP/DAC that enables Hi-Fi sound quality on the go.

-The magic of the Mojo is that it can be a standalone DAC for your desktop setup (more on this in the next few sections.)
+The magic of the Mojo is that it can be a standalone DAC for your desktop setup (I’ll explain this in later sections.)

 Chord Mojo Features

 So, what exactly makes this USB DAC/AMP so special anyway?